wesbarnett/wesbarnett.github.io/index.md

 **Senior Machine Learning Engineer · PhD Engineering · AI/ML · MLOps**

 I solve business problems through the design and implementation of end-to-end machine learning products using Python, SQL, Spark, Docker, Kubernetes, and other technologies.
-I have experience in engineering, statistics, and data science both in academia and in industry.
+I have over a decade of experience in engineering, statistics, and data science both in academia and in industry.

-I received my PhD in Chemical & Biomolecular Engineering from Tulane University (2017) where I studied supramolecular interactions and the hydrophobic effect using computer simulations.
+I begin my graduate work in 2012 at Tulane University, where I received my PhD in Chemical & Biomolecular Engineering (2017).
+There I studied supramolecular interactions and the hydrophobic effect using computer simulations.
 I primarily used Fortran at that time, although I did use some C++.
 Graduate school was the time where I got into "Big Data", running simulations and analysis programs on super computers and using what is now called "data science" to analyze the data.

 After graduate school I joined Columbia University as a postdoctoral research scientist.
 There I used machine learning to identify high-performance gas separation membranes.
 I left academia in 2019 when I became a Data Science fellow with Insight Data Science, after which I joined the finance industry as a machine learning engineer.